|

 Faith

-Now, I do understand that sometimes
+Now, sometimes

 we have difficulty comprehending what sin really is, and we are tempted to